-Since 1978 there has been a registry created by the VA available to all qualified veterans to take part in.
+Since 1978 there has been a registry created by the VA available to each qualified Veteran exposed to Agent Orange to take part in.
 Those who participate receive a free medical exam, lab tests, and specialty referrals.
 This Agent Orange Registry can be enrolled in even if you are not enrolled in the VA health care system.

 Other benefits of enrolling in the Agent Orange Registry are that it can be used to better inform future care, and the data collected helps the VA better understand similar conditions for other veterans.